Estimated reading time: 3 minutes

-It raises a simple question: who, or what, are you growing?
+This analogy raises a simple question: what are you growing?

-Just as a neglected garden is easy to identify, organizations also reflect the level of care and effort leadership places in their staff.
 Are you addressing the needs of your employees?
-Do you truly know what those needs are?
-Have you conducted a needs assessment, comprehensive enough to capture their challenges?
+Do you know what those needs are?
+Have you conducted a comprehensive needs assessment capturing those challenges?
 If so, when and how often?

-These are the kinds of questions and answers servant-leaders engage in everyday.
+This is the kind of Q and A true leaders engage in everyday.
 When your focus is people first, it comes as easy as grandma puttering around in her garden.